ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

     .. note::
         The reflection plane follows the scale of the dome, it will always be the right size to adapt to the size of the ground of the dome.
-(If Hooks are used, the reflection plane will also follow the changes made with Hooks) ..TODO
+(If Hooks are used, the reflection plane will also follow the changes made with Hooks)

 .. _display_wire: